wpendl99/.github/profile/essentials/git/git.md

 nothing to commit, working tree clean
 ```

 Congratulations!
 You have just committed your first file to a Git repository.
-It is important to note that we are only working with a single file here.
-A commit can represent multiple files that were all added for staging to the commit.
-Also, note that the point of the stage (add) step, so that you can commit some files while still leaving other modified file out of the commit.
+It is important to note that we were only working with a single file in this example.
+However, a commit can represent multiple files.
+You just need to add them all before you execute the commit.
+Also, note that the point of the stage (add) step, is so that you can commit some files while still leaving other modified file out of the commit.

 Let's make an edit to our file and commit it again.
 This time we will tell Git that we want to add all the tracked modified files to our commit by including the `-a` parameter along with our message parameter.